Tinos

 • Can you travel as a foot passenger on the ferry from Tinos to Milos?

-No, currently you cannot travel as a foot passenger on any Tinos to Milos ferries.
+Yes, you can travel as a foot passenger from Tinos to Milos with

 • Can you take your car on the ferry from Tinos to Milos?